PreciousIfeaka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints upper and lower case english alphabet
+ommits e and q from the alphabet